devareus/Eclectic-Token-Sniper/README.md

 		- RequiredText: All these words or expressions need to be present in a message for it to be parsed in search of a token address
 		- ExcludeText: If any of these words or expressions is present in a message, it will be ignored and not used for snipping
 		- AmountToSnipe: Telegram sniping doesn't use the default *AmountToSnipe*.
 You must set a separate amount here for each rule.
 This can be used, for example, to buy lower or higher amounts of tokens depending on your trust on the source
+		- AddToWatchList (optional): If *true* the token address will be added to the watch list if the buy fails when the announcement is received.
+This is useful if a token is announced before is available for trading

 ### Additional Settings
 - CheckSeen: If enabled, it will check again a token that has been previously bought or discarded, if the sniper finds it again.
 It's recommended to leave it disabled